atellmer/dark/packages/platform-desktop/README.md

 # @dark-engine/platform-desktop 🌖

-Dark renderer to desktop platforms like Windows, Linux, macOS via Nodegui and QT
+Dark renderer to desktop platforms like Windows, Linux, macOS via Nodegui and Qt

 [More about Dark](https://github.com/atellmer/dark)